How to Take Care Of Your Peperomia Watermelon

 The Peperomia Watermelon is one of the most attractive and lively plants that you could invite into your home.
 It will immediately impress all of your guests with its unique look and feel.

 If you are ready to bring one of these gorgeous pieces of nature into your house, you should visit us at Cellar Door Plants.
-Not only can we point you in the right direction with your new plant, we will help you find pots and plant accessories to keep your new houseplants healthy and thriving all year long.
+Not only can we point you in the right direction with your new plant, but we will also help you find pots and plant accessories to keep your new houseplants healthy and thriving all year long.